nmenon/k3-upstream-boot-build/README.md

 make UBOOT_DIR=<path to ti-u-boot>
 ```

-## Bootfiles
+## Output files

+* Intermediate build artifacts will be located in build/
-boot files will be located in deploy/ folder.
+* Boot files will be located in deploy/ (copy these to your SD card)

 # Making all platforms